 Acer palmatum Villa Taranto provides 6 months of color from brick-red in the spring to bronze red in the summer and orange to crimson in the fall.
-This maple grows well in full sun to partial shade and has a ‘V’ shape.
-The V or vase shape is common for many Japanese Maples.
-In the spring the leaves emerge with reddish brick color.
-Villa Taranto e is similar in shape and structure to the green leaf version – Koto no ito.
-Both are in the linearilobum group of maples which means they have string-like leaves.
+This maple grows well in full sun to partial shade.
+It grows in the classic ‘V’ or vase shape which is common for many Japanese Maples.
+It is similar in shape and structure to the green leaf version – Koto no ito.
+Both maples are in the linearilobum group of maples which means they have string-like leaves.
 Villa Taranto is not a large maple only reaching 5′ to 6′ feet tall and 5′ wide in 10 years.
 Once established this cultivar is hardy to -20 degrees, USDA zone 5.

 The first photo shows the beautiful spring color and structure of a this maple.
 The second photo shows summer color.
 Both of these photos are of the same Villa Taranto in our display garden.
 Photos taken 5 years apart.